boxine/bx_py_utils/README.md

 * `assert_snapshot` - Helper for quick snapshot test functionality (comparing value with one stored in a file using json)
 * `assert_text_snapshot` - Same as `assert_snapshot` comparing text strings
 * `assert_py_snapshot` - Snapshot test using `PrettyPrinter()`
+* `FileWatcher()` - Context manager to record if new files have been created with optional cleanup.

 ### humanize